htutwaiphyoe/mastering-aws/cloud-practitioner-max/README.md

 AWS => Amazon Web Services => A subsidiary of Amazon (amazon.com) => A cloud computing services provider

-Cloud computing => the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing
+Cloud computing => the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing (pay what you are using)

 AWS, Azure, Google Cloud => own and operate IT resources and infrastructure in their own data center distributing entire world

-Customers => use the cloud infrastructure => rent and use IT resources managed by AWS via its services => services are built on top of IT infrastructure, eg. AWS EC2, AWS Lambda
+Customers => use the cloud infrastructure from providers => rent and use IT resources managed by AWS via its services => services are built on top of IT infrastructure, eg. AWS EC2, AWS Lambda

-AWS provides dozens of services like database services, file storage services, data analytics services
+AWS provides dozens of services like database services, file storage services, data analytics services and customer can rent slides of them to cover cost, different slides with different hardware specifications

-AWS does heavy lifting
+AWS does heavy lifting, just click

 Flexible usage of compute power, no need to maintain own data center, only pay for the resources that are used